WeST-17/WeST-17/README.md

 ## About Me!
 <div align="left">
   <div align="left">
     During the day I attend Austin Community College as a Software Development/Computer Programming major.
 Previously, I was a Transportation Planner.
-I decided to pivot in my career to find different outlet for learning and creativity.
+I decided to pivot in my career to find a different outlet for learning and creativity.
     <br><br>
     Still dedicated to urban mobility and connectivity, and wanted to find a different way to improve and connect people and communities.
 I'm currently building Wǒ Shì Cat (我是貓), a Chinese, Asian, and Cat inspired apparel brand, as a web developer and partner!
   </div>